 In HU games, it can be considered correct to play 100% range when we are first to act in the BTN/SB.
 Our overall playable range would be well above 50% when we take into consideration both positions.

 6-max poker does share some similarities with other variants.
-Position is important.
+Poker position strategy is important.
 So typically the later our position, the more hands it can be correct to play.

 As a rough guide for our raising range assuming the action is folded around to us preflop -